Fedict/dcat/README.md

 # Data.gov.be DCAT files

-Metadata being used to update the Belgian data.gov.be portal, in [DCAT-AP 2.0](https://joinup.ec.europa.eu/asset/dcat_application_profile/description).
+Metadata being used to update the Belgian data.gov.be portal, in [DCAT-AP](https://joinup.ec.europa.eu/asset/dcat_application_profile/description) + HVD.
 Available as N-Triples and RDF/XML file.

 ## DCAT XML export for European Data Portal